vgitv/one-term.nvim/README.md

 ## Features

-* create a main terminal buffer and open it:
-    + in a new window below the current one (split mode)
+* create a main terminal buffer and open it in a new window below the current one
-    + in place of the current window (replace mode)
 * toggle the main terminal
 * terminal buffer is unlisted (hidden  from `:ls` command)
 * terminal background color can be different than normal background color